 Many of these estimates are rather rough.
 Knowing all the errors and problems still left in the previous program is impossible.
-The team still needs access to the virtual CyBot for dynamic analysis, so it is difficult to tell how complex the integration will be.
 On the static analysis side, many members are presently getting up to speed with regex and XPath.
 Based on what the previous team accomplished over the course of a year, it will be challenging to gauge how long it will take to get lab-specific antipatterns ready.
 As for the UI update, several team members have some experience developing a UI on this scale.
 This time estimate is based on a few code jams and projects.
 Finishing the prototype and cleaning up deliverables will focus on testing, and those times are based on experience with COM S 3090 and other development classes that the team members have taken.
 Additionally, the volume and complexity of implementing student and professor feedback are impossible to estimate precisely.
 It will ultimately rely on the experiences and amount of feedback given at that time.